at Matthaei Botanical Gardens

 As much laboratory as classroom, the Campus Farm provides leadership development, education, and research opportunities in ways students might never have experienced before and contributes to authentic and impactful teaching and learning.
 Such hands-on experience provides invaluable lessons related to sustainable food production for students from a wide range of disciplines who—even if they don’t go on to be farmers—will play a role in food systems issues ranging from public health, the environment and our economies, in their future careers.

-How can you help?
-If you would like to support the Campus Farm or any of our spaces, please contact Meredith Olson, Director of Development, Matthaei Botanical Gardens and Nichols Arboretum, 1800 N. Dixboro Rd., Ann Arbor, MI 48105; email@example.com; 734.647.7847.
+For more information about the Campus Farm, or for info on volunteering, please contact Jeremy Moghtader, farm manager: email@example.com; 734.647.8084.
+If you would like to support the Campus Farm or any of our spaces, please contact Meredith Olson, Director of Development, Matthaei Botanical Gardens and Nichols Arboretum, 1800 N. Dixboro Rd., Ann Arbor, MI 48105; firstname.lastname@example.org; 734.647.7847.

 Join our Mailing List